Archdiocese of Boston

 • Thomas Joseph Riley (1959–1976)

-• Daniel A. Cronin (1968–1970), appointed Bishop of Fall River and later Archbishop of Hartford
+• Daniel A. Cronin (1968–1970), Bishop of Fall River and later Archbishop of Hartford

-• Joseph Francis Maguire (1972–1976), appointed Coadjutor Bishop of Springfield in Massachusetts and subsequently succeeded to that see
+• Joseph Francis Maguire (1972–1976), Coadjutor Bishop of Springfield in Massachusetts and subsequently succeeded to that see

 • Lawrence Joseph Riley (1972–1990)